EndreoT/Bamazon/README.md

 * Supervisors view department information and add new departments.

 ## Installation
+You will need a MySQL database.
+One option is https://dev.mysql.com/downloads/
 ```
 git clone <Word-Guess-Game url>
 cd path/to/Word-Guess-Game
 (You may have to run 'npx gts init')
 npm install
 ```
-Next, add and execute the schema SQL files in MySQL Workbench, then do the same with the seeds SQL files to create a database for sandbox use.
+Next, add and execute the schema SQL files (MySQL Workbench is handy for this task), then do the same with the seeds SQL files to create a database for sandbox use.

 ## Compile typescript to javascript
 ```